 Minnesota is home to more bands of Ojibwe tribes or Anishinabe tribe than any other state.
 According to Ojibwe oral traditions they originally settled up and down the East Coast.
 Those who do not share this traditional view think it is more likely the Ojibwe lived next to Hudson's Bay and moved southward.

 Minnesota Ojibwe culture is deeply ingrained in our family history.
 I spent many of my growing up years on Native American reservations.
-I lived on the Leech Lake reservation, the White Earth reservation and near the Red Lake reservation.
+I lived on the Leech Lake reservation, the White Earth reservation, the Pine Point reservation, and near the Red Lake reservation.

 My pastor father taught at Mo-kah-um, the Indian school near Cass Lake.
 He also pastored churches in the reservation towns of Cass Lake, Ponsford and White Earth....all towns on, or near, Ojibwe reservations.